Null infinity as an inverted extremal horizon: Matching an infinite set of conserved quantities for gravitational perturbations: A self-inverted example: The case of extremal Reissner-Nordstr o m black hole

 This result can also be seen directly from the representations of the Newman-Penrose and Aretakis charges as asymptotic limits of transverse derivatives of the bulk field $\psi_{s}$, namely, Eq.~\eqref{eq:NPNScriLim} and Eq.~\eqref{eq:AretakisNHorLim}.
 Indeed, when $r\mapsto \frac{Mr}{r-M}$, the matching condition of Eq.~\eqref{eq:ScriHorPsiMatchingERN} can be seen to imply that Eq.~\eqref{eq:NPNScriLim} is equal to Eq.~\eqref{eq:AretakisNHorLim} according to Eq.~\eqref{eq:NPeqArERN} above.

-The results reported here encompass in a unified manner previous results on scalar~\cite{Bizon:2012we} and electromagnetic~\cite{Fernandes:2020jto} perturbations, but also extend the matching of the gravitational Newman-Penrose charges with the tower of conserved Aretakis charges associated with gravitational perturbations of the ERN black hole, thanks to the property of the spin-weighted wave operator identified and discussed above.
+The results reported here encompass in a unified manner previous results on scalar~\cite{Bizon:2012we} and electromagnetic~\cite{Fernandes:2020jto} perturbations, but also extend the matching of the gravitational Newman-Penrose charges\footnote{Another set of interesting gravitational charges at $\mathscr I$ are associated with the so-called celestial $w_{1+\infty}$ symmetries \cite{Freidel:2021ytz,Geiller:2024bgf,Compere:2022zdz,Agrawal:2024sju} and were studied at finite distance in \cite{Ruzziconi:2025fct}.
+Notice, however, that these NP charges are orthogonal to the Newman-Penrose conserved quantities (see e.g. \cite{Agrawal:2024sju,Agrawal:2025bqk}).} with the tower of conserved Aretakis charges associated with gravitational perturbations of the ERN black hole, thanks to the property of the spin-weighted wave operator identified and discussed above.